"Untitled" (Portrait of Ross in L.A.)

-"Untitled" (Portrait of Ross in L.A.) is a work of art by Félix González-Torres, currently in the collection of the Art Institute of Chicago.
-The work is one of the twenty "candy works" in Gonzalez-Torres’s oeuvre.
-The candy works are manifestable; the artworks aren’t physically permanent, they can exist in more than one place at a time and can vary from one installation to the next in response to the decisions made by the exhibitor, the interactions of audiences, and changing circumstances.
-This candy work has an ideal weight of 175 lb.
+"Untitled" (Portrait of Ross in L.A.) is a work of art by Félix González-Torres (or Felix Gonzalez-Torres), currently in the collection of the Art Institute of Chicago in Chicago, United States.
+The work is one of the twenty "candy works" in Gonzalez-Torres's oeuvre.
+The candy works are manifestable; the artworks are not physically permanent, they can exist in more than one place at a time and can vary from one installation to the next in response to the decisions made by the exhibitor, the interactions of audiences, and changing circumstances.
+This candy work has an ideal weight of 175 lb, representing González-Torrés' partner Ross Laycock.

 Presentation

 A manifestation of "Untitled" (Portrait of Ross in L.A.) consists of a pile of candies individually wrapped in variously colored wrappers.
-Viewers are permitted to choose to take a piece of candy from the work and the caption describes that there is an “endless supply” of candies.
+Viewers are permitted to choose to take a piece of candy from the work and the caption states that there is an "endless supply" of candies.

 The specific type of candy used to manifest the work, the initial choice of configuration and overall size and shape of a particular manifestation of the work are decided by the exhibitor.
 The candy works have been exhibited as rectangular carpets of candies, heaped in the corners of exhibition spaces, spread across the floor in organic arrangements and shaped into mounds on the ground, etc.